hug-sch/vse-docs/setup/organize/strip-types/sound.rst

       Figure 4: Pan values

-   Depending on your sound system, you have one, two or more speakers.
+   Depending on your sound system, you have one, two, or more speakers.
 Panning is the distribution of the sound over those speakers.
 It is mainly used to pan (distribute) the audio from left and right channels.
 Pan values can be between -2 and 2 (see figure 4).
 A value of zero means front/center (12 o'clock).
-Equal amount of sound is sent to the left and right speaker.
+An equal amount of sound is sent to the left and right speakers.
 A value of -1 means that all sound is sent to the left channel (10 o'clock).
 And a value of +1 means that the sound will appear at 2 o'clock).
-In case of multichannel audio (rear speakers) you can pan to those with the higher values: -2 (7 o'clock) and +2 (5 o'clock).
+In the case of multichannel audio (rear speakers), you can pan to those with the higher values: -2 (7 o'clock) and +2 (5 o'clock).
 So this value basically represents the angle at which the sound is played.
 Only works for mono sources.

 Display Waveform